 My first post for 2017 is going to talk about the last trip I was able to make in 2016 to the Garst Museum in Greenville, Ohio.
 To be honest, I didn’t know anything at all about Greenville until I was told that they had an amazing museum there.
 I can honestly report that they were right.
-It turns out Greenville has played a major part in US history, and was the birthplace of a couple of very famous people.
+It turns out Greenville (a town I barely knew of before this) has played a major part in US history, and was the birthplace of a couple of very famous people.

 I will say that driving up, the Garst Mansion that the first part of the museum is housed in looks quite small from the outside.
-In actuality, there are several buildings all connected to make a surprisingly large museum complex.
+In actuality, there are several buildings all connected to make an impressively large museum complex.

 The museum starts as many do in this area, with an array of showcases filled with arrowheads, mastodon bones, and boards that explain the settling of the area.
 One of the more interesting facts is that Greene Ville (as it was originally known) was home to the largest wooden fort ever built (built by “Mad” Anthony Wayne), and was where the Treaty of Greenville was signed in 1795.
 This treaty ended the Northwest Indian War and is what basically allowed Ohio to be settled by European settlers.